turingschool/lesson_plans/ruby_02-web_applications_with_ruby/scopes_callbacks_class_methods.markdown

 * Meet `before_save` and `after_create`
 * We just pull a TON of things out of the controller.
 * This is pretty good, but we can do better.
-* The danger here is that the Order class knows entirely too much about other classes.
+* The danger here is that the Reservation class knows entirely too much about other classes.
-* This is dangerous because if you make a mistake somewhere, and say there's a problem with something of the User class, the Order class isn't really the first place a person would go look.
+* This is dangerous because if you make a mistake somewhere, and say there's a problem with something of the Kitty class, the Reservation class isn't really the first place a person would go look.

 * As a change of pace, before we correct this, we're going to take a slight detour.

 1. before_validation